BusinessAlchemist/businessalchemist.github.io/_posts/2022-03-12-troubleshooting-tableau-live-queries-against-sql-part-1.md

 > note: if you want to skip to a list of concrete troubleshooting steps, please read part 2.

 Let's review what is happenning every time when a user presses a refresh button.
-_I'm drawing a simplified and not 100% strict, but useable description here_
+I may be drawing a simplified and not 100% strict description here, but I believe it is usable.

 Every time user clicks refresh:
 1. Tableau engine would create a set of SQL queries it deems necessary to (optimally) retrieve data from the DB.